-The return on effort increased as we recognized the SASB Standards as a mechanism for refining Schnitzer’s sustainability story – the net-positive impact of our operations, the deep-rooted benefits of our products and services, and ultimately the company’s overall ESG value.
+The return on effort increased as we recognised the SASB Standards as a mechanism for refining Schnitzer’s sustainability story – the net-positive impact of our operations, the deep-rooted benefits of our products and services, and ultimately the company’s overall ESG value.

 How do SASB Standards complement the disclosures you make that are guided by other frameworks or standards, such as GRI, CDP, and TCFD?

 Viewed alongside GRI, CDP and TCFD disclosures, the SASB Standards give a high-level overview of top material ESG issues for our industry.
 Many, if not all, the same issues are covered in GRI, CDP and TCFD, in more granular detail and using a wider scope.
 For many companies, especially small caps, this additional detail and scope is not necessary to effectively articulate ESG strategy.
-SASB Standards offer specific, high-quality, and easily accessible information of the reporting organization for meaningful review by investors and shareholders, and other ESG-minded stakeholders.
+SASB Standards offer specific, high-quality, and easily accessible information of the reporting organisation for meaningful review by investors and shareholders, and other ESG-minded stakeholders.

 Does Schnitzer management use the information from your SASB-aligned disclosures to guide its own internal decision making?
 If so, how?

 SASB-aligned disclosures provide a platform for internal discussions around the direct impact of ESG issues to the business.
-Specifically, the disclosures promote creative conversations and offer strategic direction around how to operationalize ESG and sustainability issues to improve performance – ie. reduce emissions, mitigate risks, realize opportunity, build a more resilient supply chain, or improve safety culture.
+Specifically, the disclosures promote creative conversations and offer strategic direction around how to operationalize ESG and sustainability issues to improve performance – ie. reduce emissions, mitigate risks, realise opportunity, build a more resilient supply chain, or improve safety culture.

 From disclosing additional metrics to making reconciliations to engaging an independent third-party assurance provider, Schnitzer has made extra efforts to ensure investors have access to reliable, decision-useful information.
 Why is that important?